universal-packages/universal-logger/README.md

   For example if you specify `WARNING` as level the logger will only publish log entries with level `WARNING`, `ERROR` and `FATAL`

-  You can also specify an array of levels in case you want an arbitrary group of log entries to be logged, for example if you especify `['INFO', 'QUERY']`, only those kind of log entries will be published.
+  You can also specify an array of levels in case you want an arbitrary group of log entries to be logged, for example if you specify `['INFO', 'QUERY']`, only those kind of log entries will be published.

 - **`silence`** `boolean`
-  Set this as true if you want the logger to not publish any log entry form the begining.
+  Set this as true if you want the logger to not publish any log entry form the beginning.

 - **`transport`** `TransportInterface | TransportInterface[]`
   Transport or group of transports to publish to.

+- **`filterMetadataKeys`** `String[]` `default: ['secret', 'password', 'token']` Before publishing metadata to transports it will filter the value of these keys in the metadata object to `<filtered>`

 ## Custom transports